github/docs/content/admin/overview/system-overview.md

 - SSH public key authentication provides both repository access using Git and administrative shell access.
 For more information, see "[About SSH](/authentication/connecting-to-github-with-ssh/about-ssh)" and "[Accessing the administrative shell (SSH)](/admin/configuration/configuring-your-enterprise/accessing-the-administrative-shell-ssh)."
 - Username and password authentication with HTTP cookies provides web application access and session management, with optional two-factor authentication (2FA).
 For more information, see "[Using built-in authentication](/admin/identity-and-access-management/authenticating-users-for-your-github-enterprise-server-instance/using-built-in-authentication)."
 - External LDAP, SAML, or CAS authentication using an LDAP service, SAML Identity Provider (IdP), or other compatible service provides access to the web application.
-For more information, see "[Authenticating users for your GitHub Enterprise Server instance](/admin/identity-and-access-management/authenticating-users-for-your-github-enterprise-server-instance)."
+For more information, see "[Managing IAM for your enterprise](/admin/identity-and-access-management/managing-iam-for-your-enterprise)."
 - OAuth and Personal Access Tokens provide access to Git repository data and APIs for both external clients and services.
 For more information, see "[Creating a personal access token](/github/authenticating-to-github/creating-a-personal-access-token)."

 ### Audit and access logging